Musical saw: Composers and compositions

-Beginning from the early 1920s composers of both contemporary and popular music wrote for the musical saw.
+Beginning in the early 1920s, composers of both contemporary and popular music wrote for the musical saw.

-One of the first was Franz Schreker who included the musical saw in his opera Christophorus (1925–29) where it is used in the séance scene of the second act.
+One of the first was Franz Schreker who included the musical saw in his opera Christophorus (1925–29), where it is used in the séance scene of the second act.
 Other early examples include Dmitri Shostakovich: he included the musical saw, e.g., in the film music for The New Babylon (1929), in The Nose (1928), and in Lady Macbeth of the Mtsensk District (1934).

 Shostakovich and other composers of his time used the term "Flexaton" to mark the musical saw.
-"Flexaton" just means "to flex a tone", in which the saw is flexed to change the pitch.
-Unfortunately, there exists another instrument called Flexatone, so there has been confusion for a long time.
+"Flexaton" means "to flex a tone," in which the saw is flexed to change the pitch.
+There exists another instrument called Flexatone, so there has been confusion for a long time.
 Aram Khachaturian, who knew Shostakovich's music, included the musical saw in his Piano Concerto (1936) in the second movement.
-Another composer was the Swiss Arthur Honegger, who included the saw in his opera Antigone in 1924.
+Another composer was the Swiss Arthur Honegger, who included the saw in his 1924 opera Antigone.

 The Romanian composer George Enescu used the musical saw at the end of the second act of his opera Œdipe (1931) to show in an extensive glissando – which begins with the mezzo-soprano and is continued by the saw – the death and ascension of the sphinx killed by Oedipus.

 The Italian composer Giacinto Scelsi wrote a part for the saw in his quarter-tone piece Quattro pezzi per orchestra (1959).
 German composer Hans Werner Henze took the saw to characterize the mean hero of his tragical opera Elegy for young lovers (1961).

 Other composers were Krysztof Penderecki with Fluorescences (1961), De natura sonoris Nr.
 2 (1971) and the opera Ubu Rex (1990), Bernd Alois Zimmermann with Stille und Umkehr (1970), George Crumb with Ancient voices of children (1970), John Corigliano with The Mannheim Rocket (2001).